Where Chris Stands On the Issues:

 Fought for major advances in water resilience in the face of future drought and reduced Russian River flow.

-Councilmember Ariel Kelley, Vice Mayor Ron Edwards, Mayor Chris Herrod, Councilmember Evelyn Mitchell, Councilmemeber David Hegle.
+Mayor Chris Herrod, Councilmember Evelyn Mitchell, Councilmember Ariel Kelley, Councilmemeber David Hagele.
+Vice Mayor Ron Edwards.

-This Council's hallmarks are diversity, collaboration, productivity and integrity.
-Though we don't (and shouldn't!) always agree, we share a strong love of this community and a desire to get things done for our constituents.
+This Council's hallmarks are diversity, collaboration, productivity, and integrity.
+Although we don't (and shouldn't!) always agree, we share a strong love of this community and a desire to get things done for our constituents.